vatpac-technology/pilot-resources/docs/radio-telephony/controlledaerodromes.md

 Request:`"[Station (Tower/Ground/Delivery/Approach/Center)] [Callsign] for [Destniation] Request clearance"`

-##### note, if the controller is a Center or approach, it's suggested you specify what airport you are in, especially if you are not at their primary airport.
+<Sub>note, if the controller is a Center or approach, it's suggested you specify what airport you are in, especially if you are not at their primary airport.</Sub>

 Clearance: `"[Callsign] cleared to [Destniation] via [First point] Flight planed route Runway [Identifier] [Standard instrument departure] departure, climb via the SID [Alt] Squawk [Code] Departures [Freq]"`